benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 	createToggle(
 		farming,
 		"Auto Sell",
-		"Automatically goes close to SellPart, sells, then brings you back.", function(state)
+		"Teleports close to SellPart, looks at it, clicks it, then teleports back.", function(state)

 			if state then